The Haves & Have Nots.

 Coincidentally, at this time (September 2025) the elections are for the national political parties, and there is a great chance that a pro- Russian party will come to power!
 But according to the results, the pro-European and the already incumbent government won the elections so this is a windfall for most Moldovans!

 Thanks for reading.
-Please "like" and "share".
+Please "like" and "share" to support this channel.

 To see more of Bob's documentary work, please click this link.